 Telling stories face to face would require a much different approach, but as such it may also have more powerful effects.
 We’ll have to wait and see if some aspiring psychologist takes this to the field.

-In the meantime fellas may want to forget the pickup lines and instead learn how to narrate their qualities and experiences with a well told story.
-With them as the hero, of course.
+In the meantime, fellas may want to forget the pickup lines and instead learn how to narrate their experiences with a well told story.
+Making them the hero of their own story, of course.